Icenium/bond-content/1-build-image-gallery.md

 <hr data-action="end" />

+> Tip: Keyboard shortcut `Ctrl` + `Alt` + `F` cleans up indentation and formatting for you.
+Try using it after you paste in code throughout these lessons.

 Kendo UI Mobile automatically styles the navbar to look great on each platform.
 To see what this looks like, let’s try this app out in the AppBuilder simulators.

 <hr data-action="start" />